Cost optimization should be an ongoing effort, not a knee-jerk reaction.

 It sounds like a no-win situation but, in this instance, the client involved undertook an internal assessment with a consultant in order to understand the extent to which costs could be negotiated with the provider.
 A detailed “deal sheet” was prepared containing various items that needed an immediate fix — keeping in view both the long-term relationship and costs.
 Some tough negotiations around various failures ensued, and helped to bring the provider to the table.

-Cost optimization should be an ongoing tactic, not a one-off response to a difficult situation.
+Cost optimization should not be a one-off response to a difficult situation.

 “The bottom line is that the deal sheet helped drive the negotiations,” said DD Mishra, research analyst at Gartner.
 “Cost and various other challenges under the contract became part of the discussion.
 Aside from the costs, a range of governance and operational issues — as well as contractual ambiguity — were also negotiated to pave the way for a healthy relationship.”